mhmdsaab7/MachineTranslation/README.md

 * Padding tokens may occasionally appear if sentence lengths exceed max_en/max_fr.

-* Works fine on CPU but is slower compared to GPU.

 * Currently only supports English → French, not bidirectional translation.

 * Model used is not perfect and can be optimized specially by adding attention mechanism

 ---